This post may contain affiliate links. Please read our disclosure policy.

 • Red Onion.
 Red onions are perfect for salads because of their mild flavor and color.
 TIP: soak your red onion in water first to remove some of the less pleasant, lingering, harsh flavor.

 • Feta Cheese.
 One of the best things in life.
 You’ll love this chickpea salad with feta crumbles added.
-If you want to make this chickpea salad vegan, you can omit the feta and you are good to go.

 The Directions